FAQs for students with a Higher Education qualification

 Will I be eligible for full funding for my top-up course?

 Previous study may affect your entitlement to fee loans for some of the years of your ‘top-up’ course, depending on how many years you took to achieve your lower level course.

 For example, if you have an HND from two years of study, you would be entitled to a tuition fee loan for each year of your top-up course as long as you entered at level 2.
 If you enter at level 1 of your ‘top-up’ course, you would need to pay the tuition fees yourself for the first year.

-You will continue to be eligible to apply for the Maintenance Loan, Childcare Grant and Disabled Students Allowances until you achieve your Honours degree.
+You should continue to be eligible to apply for the Maintenance Loan, Childcare Grant and Disabled Students Allowances until you achieve your Honours degree.

 It is important to check out your entitlement with your funding body (SFE/SFW etc) before you start your course and become liable for fees.

 Exempt subjects and funding